sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 One difference is that libusb_control_transfer() is called one more time.

 The ASI_CAMERA_INFO contains the all-important 'CameraID' field.
 This is an integer value that is used to identify the camera in all API calls below.

 ##### ASI_ERROR_CODE ASIOpenCamera(int iCameraID)

 Almost all functions in the API require that the camera be opened using this call.

-Note that on my machine, this call fails with error ASI_ERROR_CAMERA_REMOVED if the camera is connected in an actual USB3 port.
+Note that on my machine, this call fails with error ASI_ERROR_CAMERA_REMOVED if the camera is connected to an actual USB3 port, and the process is run as a normal user.
+When running as root, everything works fine.
+This indicates an udev configuration issue, where USB2 and USB3 ports are not handled identically.

-This function causes a flurry of libusb activity.
+This function causes a flurry of libusb activity:

 - libusb_init()
 - libusb_open_device_with_vid_pid(vendor_id = 0x03c3, product_id = 0x120d)